yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/whatsapp-char-limit.md

 footer | no | Faded text below the body | 60

 :::note
-Date picker, Multi-select, Location, Feedback, and Speak nodes are not supported for WhatsApp channels.
+Multi-select, Feedback, and Speak nodes are not supported for WhatsApp channels.
+However, Date picker and Location nodes are supported on WhatsApp, but the UI similar to the web is not supported in WhatsApp.
 :::